leapdao/leapdao-website/src/posts/mainnet-shutdown.md

 ## Research in Rollups
 LeapDAO made their homework and has started to research in optimistic roll-ups & ZK-rollups.
 After getting familiar with the "new kids on the block", the team explores how to combine roll-ups with Plasma knowledge and create a new powerful dark matter to scale Ethereum even further!

-During the research it became obvious that every protocol is special and needs a custom solution in order to gain traction.
-Therefore the plasma chain will still be an interesting approach for specific scalable zero-knowledge proofs.
+During the research it became obvious that every application is special and needs a custom solution in order to gain traction.
+Therefore the Plasma chain will still be an interesting approach for specific applications, including zero-knowledge proofs on layer-2.

 ## Improved development, on the testnet
 At the moment the leap mainnet is under construction.
 We concentrate our efforts on the functionality and reliability of the testnet.